 The benefit is survival but the cost is the ability to maintain homeostasis (or self-regulation).
 Another cost is losing the sense of feeling alive.

 Loss of homeostasis gives rise to a host of symptoms.
 These may include panic attacks, phobias, chronic pain, and even personality disorders.

 External regulation is often used in the place of self-regulation to create a sense of balance and stability.
-Examples of external regulation are obsessive-compulsive behaviors, codependent relationships, and substance use.
+Examples of external regulation are obsessive-compulsive behaviors, codependent relationships, and substance use and abuse.

 When external regulation loses effectiveness, professional intervention often is sought.
 Somatic therapy is an effective form of professional help.
 Its focus is bridging the gap in mind-body connection to restore self-regulation and homeostasis.

 Years ago, when I was a newly enrolled massage therapy student, I noticed the word somatic in a class titled “Psycho-Somatic Principles.”
 Like most people, I’d heard that psychosomatic meant an illness that was “all in your head.”
 But beyond that, I didn’t know much.
 And I had no idea then that my passion for bodywork would eventually lead me to a degree in somatic psychology.

 This post begins a three-part exploration to help you understand what somatic is.
 That way you can know if a somatic approach to trauma healing is right for you.